-If we are able to create an operating system that performs these functions, we now have a fairly complete operating system for a one-person computer.
-However, a timesharing operating system is more complicated-it has to worry about all the added difficulties that arise when we have more than one user on the system at the same time.
+If we are able to create an operating system that performs these functions, we now have a fairly comple operating system for a one-person computer.
+However, a timesharing operating system is more complicate it has to worry about all the added difficulties that arise when we have more than one user on the system at t same time.

-Besides increasing the complexity of all of the functions above, a time sharing operating system requires several new sets of programs:
+Besides increasing the complexity of all of the functions above, a time sharing operating system requir several new sets of programs: